defensem3ch/aquellexws/src/goodies/tutorial/game-boy-comparison.md

 All spectrogram images provided within this document are when LSDJ is left running idle.

-The Game Boys were played at their highest volumes.
-Steinberg UR22 and M-Audio Fast Track Ultra audio interfaces were used for recording.
+The units were played at their highest volumes and recorded peaking at -12dB.
 The recordings (and the waveforms) have all been normalised to -0.01dB with the exception of the sonogram images.
 No other further post-processing was done.
 Rendered in 44.1khz 16-bit, then exported to .ogg (Q10).

 You will hear the following in SNDTEST.lsdsng: 6 bars of intro, 2 bars of the infamous 'clicking' side-effect when using volume/pan commands, 19 bars of a full track, then an isolation of a granular synthesis technique and other various waveforms (pulses, sine, saw, kits, sine kick, square kick, periodic noise), then at least 2 seconds of LSDJ running idle.